abhi526691/speer_assessment_backend/README.md

 .
 UserRateThrottle: Limits authenticated users' requests.

 ### Technologies Used
-.
-Django: Web framework for building the API.
+1. jango: Web framework for building the API.
-.
-Django REST Framework: For building the REST API.
+2. Django REST Framework: For building the REST API.
-. djangorestframework-simplejwt: For JWT authentication.
+3. djangorestframework-simplejwt: For JWT authentication.
-.
-MongoDB Cloud: For storing CRUD data.
+4. MongoDB Cloud: For storing CRUD data.
-.
-Elasticsearch: (Optional) For searching notes.
+5. Elasticsearch: (Optional) For searching notes.
-.
-Python 3: Programming language.
+6. Python 3: Programming language.